doctrine/orm/en/reference/annotations-reference.rst

    name and specifies the complete (non-portable!) column definition.
    This attribute allows to make use of advanced RMDBS features.
    However you should make careful use of this feature and the consequences.
+SchemaTool will not detect changes on the column correctly anymore if you use "columnDefinition".

    Additionally you should remember that the "type" attribute still handles the conversion between PHP and Database values.
 If you use this attribute on a column that is used for joins between tables you should also take a look at :ref:`@JoinColumn <annref_joincolumn>`.

 Examples: